SignalK/aisreporter/README.md

 # aisreporter
-Signal K Node server plugin to report the vessel's AIS data to MarineTraffic and other similar aggregators.
+Signal K Node server plugin to report the vessel's AIS data to MarineTraffic, AISHub and other similar aggregators.

+This plugin generates raw NMEA messages using vessel's position, speed, heading, etc. It does not require an AIS receiver or transceiver.
+If you do have an AIS, it also doesn't send positions received from it.
+If you would like a plugin that relays AIS data, check [`ais-forwarder`](https://github.com/hkapanen/ais-forwarder) instead.

-The static info is retrieved from the Signal K full data model.
+The static info used in `aisreporter` is retrieved from the Signal K full data model.
 You can use the server's defaults.json mechanism to set the values.

 ![image](https://user-images.githubusercontent.com/1049678/30029804-6207916a-9193-11e7-99d1-fbca6a9c8627.png)

+## Creating Stations
+In order to use this plugin, you will need an IP address and a UDP port number, which requires you to create a station with MarineTraffic, AISHub or another aggregator.
+In order to create a station, visit [My Stations page on MarineTraffic](https://www.marinetraffic.com/en/users/my_account/stations/index) or [Join Us page on AISHub](https://www.aishub.net/join-us).

 ## Troubleshooting